Grove Scholars

 No, you will be living in a contemporary residence hall on campus for the duration of the 4-week term and then will move out completely.
 The room you live in during the summer will be different than the room you live in during the Fall semester.

 Yes!
-Grove Scholars will take their final exams on Thursday, July 24th and Friday, July 25th and then will be free to leave campus (You will have nearly a whole month before Fall classes start)
+Grove Scholars will take their final exams on Thursday, July 23rd.
+(You will have nearly a whole month before Fall classes start.)

 For students who qualify, the Grove Scholars Program is FREE.
 You must also apply for financial aid for the summer term.
 After your summer aid is credited to your account, the Grove Scholars Program will cover the gap in funding for your summer expenses.